PhD dissertation: The Yuan Army (1271 – 1368)

 Qubilai Khan's grandson, prince Ananda 阿难答 (d.
 1307), was the ruler of the Anxi province and headed the Yuan garrison in the Hexi region (modern Gansu and Ningxia).
 The region was formerly under the rule of the Buddhist dynasty of the Xi Xia, (1038-1227).
 Ananda was born a Buddhist; however, in 1295 he chose to embrace Islam influenced, among others, by his Turkestani wet nurse.
 Ananda's conversion allegedly led to the conversion of most of his troops, estimated at 150,000 soldiers.

-In spite of being a devoted Muslim, Ananda had a Korean Buddhist wife and moreover, he summoned a Buddhist monk probably for his wife.
-Furthermore, Ananda himself had a close relation with this monk.
+In spite of being a devoted Muslim, Ananda had a Korean Buddhist wifmself had a close relation with this monk.
 Yet in the long run, the region over which he ruled became one of the centers of the Chinese Muslims (the Hui).

 My thesis examines the reasons for Ananda's Islamization and the impact of his conversion on this primarily Buddhist region.
 Among the questions I examine are the role of the former Muslim community in pre-Mongol Hexi; and the forced migration of Muslims to the regions in the United Mongol Empire period: after the conquest, many Muslims, especially artisans and soldiers, were transferred eastwards, while others, especially merchants, chose to migrate.
 I will also examine the role of the army in determining Ananda's religion.
 While Rashid al-Din presents his conversion as promoting that of his troops, the Yuanshi gives the impression that most soldiers were Muslims before him.
 Their religious affiliation might have stimulated his conversion and not vice versa.

-It is interesting to examine what role, if any, the simultaneous Islamization of the Ilkhanate and of Ghazan Khan played in Ananda's conversion.
+It is interesting to examine what role, if any, the simultaneous Ie and moreover, he summoned a Buddhist monk probably for his wife.
+Furthermore, Ananda hislamization of the Ilkhanate and of Ghazan Khan played in Ananda's conversion.
 How did his new religious identity affect his chances to gain the Yuan throne after the death of Temür Khan (d.
 1307)?
 What was the importance of religion (Islam and Buddhism) during Ananda's life and what was the relationship between the Buddhists and Muslims in Ananda's time and afterwards?

 - 2014 – Present – PhD student at the Department of Asian Studies, The Hebrew University of Jerusalem.